 UWCSEA is a mission-driven school with a passionate belief in the importance of education as a force for good in the world.
 Our learning programme weaves academics, activities, outdoor education, personal and social education, and service into a world class education from K1 leading to the IB Diploma.

-Every year, everyone has the opportunity to join the vibrant international community on one of UWCSEA’s two campuses in Singapore, as the College introduced a ‘no waitlists annual application cycle in 2012.
-Applications open 12 months in advance of an academic year for entry into K1 to Grade 11, including boarding for Grade 8 and up.
+Every year, everyone has the opportunity to join the vibrant international community on one of UWCSEA’s two campuses in Singapore, as applications open 12 months in advance of an academic year for entry into K1 to Grade 11, including boarding for Grade 8 and up.

 Primary / Elementary: Dover Campus 660 / East Campus 660

 Secondary / High: Dover Campus 2,060 / East Campus 1,566

 11 years old: 08:10 - 15:00

 India: 411, UK: 388, Singapore: 211, USA: 268, Australia: 244, Korea: 124, Japan: 186, Canada: 75, Netherlands: 87, Malaysia: 62

 Total: 75 Nationalities

 East Campus as of 2020 (Students):